Certificate Authority

 Select Policy Tree in the main menu.

-Define the policy name and any other desired settings and select [ Save ].
+In the Add New Policy window, define the policy name and any other desired settings, and select [ Save ].

 In the Other Information section, select the three dots next to the CA Template field and select the CA template you created.